microsoft/app-metadata/README.md

 # Description

-This library will help you retrieve the most frequently extracted metadata and icons within iOS, Android and UWP applications.
+This library helps you retrieve the most frequently extracted metadata and icons within iOS, Android and UWP applications.

 ## Usage